miltlima/kubelearn/README.md

 4 - Create a namespace called `emea`

-5 - Create a configmap emea-configmap with data France=Paris
+5 - Create a configmap `europe-configmap` with data France=Paris